The viewpoints of the museum

 The RMCA has also launched a ‘provenance trail’ through the museum's rooms in 2021.
 This smartphone guided tour highlights pieces of different origins.
 The RMCA developed the tour to share the results of its provenance research efforts.
 The museum also regularly publishes articles to provide more context and details on the provenance of the objects in the trail.

-The RMCA preserves two mummified humans, who ended up in the museum collection in 1919 via the Ministry of the Colonies.
+The RMCA preserves two mummified persons, who ended up in the museum collection in 1919 via the Ministry of the Colonies.
 They were examined for the first time in 2004.
 The researchers were able to determine that they were probably herdsmen from the Kivu region.
 In 2020, a find was made in the Africa archives of the State Archives with an exact description of the location they were found.

 In 1964, the museum closed its department of physical anthropology.
 Most of the skulls and other human remains that were preserved there were transferred to the Royal Belgian Institute of Natural Sciences.
 They are still there today.
 Some human remains that were part of this department's collection, such as the two mummified humans, but also Prince Kapampa, are still at the RMCA.
 The skull of this prince was taken with that of Chief Lusinga Iwa N'Gombe by Captain Emile Storms (1848-1918).